 UKICJCN Seminar - Common Law and Prisoner Transfer in a post-Brexit Europe

-The UK Irish Criminal Justice Cooperation Network is pleased to announce the second webinar in its online event series taking place this Autumn/Winter 2020.
+The UK Irish Criminal Justice Cooperation Network held the second webinar in its online event series on Thursday 12th November.

 The UK-Irish Criminal Justice Cooperation Network is funded by the Arts and Humanities Research Council and led by Northumbria University, Queen’s University Belfast and the Association for Criminal Justice Research and Development (ACJRD).
 The network aims to bring together policymakers, practitioners and academics to consider the implications of Brexit for criminal justice cooperation between Ireland and the UK.

-The seminar Common Law and Prisoner Transfer in a post-Brexit Europe, will take place on Thursday, 12th November, 2020.
-Details are as follows:
+The seminar Common Law and Prisoner Transfer in a post- Brexit Europe, took place on Thursday, 12th November, 2020.

-This event will feature academic presentations followed by practitioner discussant responses:
+This event will featured academic presentations followed by practitioner discussant responses:

 Presentation One: “The Irish Common Law Trial and European Legal Culture”